Geometric Capacity of Transformers: A Tropical Geometry Perspective: Introduction

+\begin{itemize} \item \textbf{Routing Geometry and Log-Lifted Outputs:} To separate routing from value-dependent output geometry, we prove that fixed-key top-$1$ routing cells form a power diagram determined solely by the query--key scores.
+We further introduce an auxiliary \textit{log-lifted} value parameterization that yields a nontrivial vector-valued tropical rational limit in the scaled log domain (Section~\ref{sec:voronoi_routing}).

 \item \textbf{Geometric Rationale for Multi-Head Attention:} To solve the aggregation puzzle, we map the MHSA to the \textit{Minkowski sum of tropical Newton polytopes}.
-We prove that while a single attention head is bottlenecked at $\mathcal{O}(N)$ vertices, MHSA overcomes this limit, yielding a maximally complex mixed-face structure bounded by $\mathcal{O}(N^H)$ (Section~\ref{subsec:multi_head_geometry}).
+We prove that while a single attention head is bottlenecked at $\mathcal{O}(N)$ vertices.
+MHSA however overcomes this limit, its complexity satisfies the universal bound $\mathcal O(N^H)$ and, when the number of heads exceeds the intrinsic dimension $d_{\mathrm{model}}$, the sharper bound $\mathcal O((HN)^{d_{\mathrm{model}}-1})$ (Section~\ref{subsec:multi_head_geometry}).

-\item \textbf{First Tight Topological Bounds on the Tropical Skeleton:} To avoid the ghost regions, we use the Voronoi equivalence to quotient out them.
-For the first time, we prove that the tight maximum number of regions scales as $\Theta\!\left(N^{d_{\text{model}}L}\right)$ (Figure~\ref{fig:teaser_depth}), where $d_{\text{model}}$ is the embedding dimension.
+\item \textbf{First Tight Topological Bounds on the Tropical Skeleton:} To avoid the ghost region overcount, we use the Voronoi equivalence to quotient out them.
+For the first time, we prove that the tight maximum number of regions scales as $\Theta\!\left(N^{\min\{H,d_{\mathrm{model}}-1\}L}\right)$.
 Importantly, by establishing matching constructive lower bounds via parabolic lifting, we guarantee that deep transformers avoid geometric collapse (Section~\ref{subsec:linear_regions}).

-\item \textbf{Geometric Stability at Finite Temperatures:} To bridge the theoretical reality gap, we guarantee that the idealized polyhedral skeleton derived in our framework is geometrically stable.
-We prove that standard finite-temperature soft attention preserves these topological partitions via exponentially tight Hessian and gradient bounds, ensuring our combinatorial complexity metrics reflect the physical routing behavior of real-world transformers (Section~\ref{sec:stability}). \end{itemize}
+\item \textbf{Geometric Stability at Finite Temperatures:} To bridge the theoretical reality gap, we prove that finite-temperature softmax preserves the top-$1$ winners and pairwise tie sets of hard routing.
+Away from routing boundaries, we further establish exponentially decaying bounds on the potential error, gradient error, Hessian norm, attention-output error, and output Jacobian (Section~\ref{sec:stability}). \end{itemize}